Automatic language translation

 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

-The LACP supports the Secretary’s compliance with Section 3.6 of the Government Sector Finance Act 2018 (GSF Act) and the attestation under Treasury Policy Paper (TPP) 20-08 Internal Audit and Risk Management Policy for the General Government Sector.
+The Legislative and Administrative Compliance Program (LACP) supports the Secretary’s compliance with Section 3.6 of the Government Sector Finance Act 2018 (GSF Act) and the attestation under Treasury Policy Paper (TPP) 20-08 Internal Audit and Risk Management Policy for the General Government Sector.

 Employees (at all levels) are responsible for ensuring compliance with our external legislative and administrative requirements.